-Oh the dreaded chore list!
-It’s not secret that I have an aversion to cleaning, in fact some might even say I’m emotionally allergic…
+Oh, the dreaded chore list!
+It’s no secret that I have an aversion to cleaning, in fact, some might even say I’m emotionally allergic…

-For real though, cleaning is not something I enjoy doing.
+In all seriousness, cleaning is not something I enjoy doing.
 I wasn’t made from that cloth, perhaps some of you are and really enjoy giving your house a good old fashioned deep clean from top to bottom.
 Good for you if you are one of those folks, I envy you. 😉

 For the rest of us, this post is for you!